zaiyr-sh/AndroidNotes/Dependency Injection/Dagger/notes.md

 * Injectable constructors are annotated with **@Inject** and accept zero or more dependencies as arguments. **@Inject** can apply to at most one constructor per class.

 * For example, when the **inject(activity: SomeActivity)** method is called, the component will extract the necessary objects from the modules and place them in the SomeActivity fields.

+* Fields injected by Dagger cannot be private.
+Attempting to inject a private field with Dagger results in a compilation error.

 ---